Can Depression Be A Mental Health Risk After A Concussion?

 Depression

+Post concussion, it is not uncommon to experience symptoms of depression.
 Taking steps to avoid the aforementioned risk factors may help with recovery.
 However, precautions do not always lead to prevention.
 Individuals who experience a concussion may still develop mental health challenges, such as depression.
-Depending on the extent of the brain injury, the depression may be mild or temporary, but in other cases, someone may experience depression for considerable periods of time.
+Depending on the extent of the brain injury, the depressive symptoms may be mild or temporary, but in other cases, someone may experience depression for considerable periods of time.

 If an individual experiences depression following a concussion, seeking help from a doctor and/or mental health professional may be helpful.
 There are various therapy options, such as cognitive behavioral therapy (CBT), that can help people overcome depression.
 Another treatment option for depression after a concussion may also be medication.
 A licensed healthcare provider may prescribe medication, and it’s recommended that you always speak with a doctor before starting or stopping a new medication.